A New Speakers Series

 Wisdom River is happy to announce our new series called Dharma Off the Cushion: Engaging Practice in the 21st Century.
 Our intention is to hear what other leaders and influencers have learned and teach and how to bring their faith and practice into families, communities and world at large.
 This new speaker series will explore different ways the fruits of our practice are being offered.
 We are inviting an array of speakers who are actively engaged in making a difference.
 They will share about their work, how they came to it and how dharma practice informs what they are doing.
 They will also share the impact that this integrated approach has on the people they work with.
-It is our hope that this inspiring series will ignite your imagination and offer insights on how you can get involved and share the word of the Dharma.

 To Be of Benefit in the World